 As part of our extended responsibility towards our customers, we increasingly seek to manage finished products from external suppliers in all cases in which a Mondadori product (usually a magazine) is sold together with a third party product (such as a DVD).
 The people buying such packs must be entirely confident about the content, be it directly produced by Mondadori or by third parties.

-According to a 2014 estimate, 80% of the value of orders for add-on products (except for publishing products, music and films) placed by Mondadori regard products coming from China.
+According to an estimate, 80% of the value of orders for add-on products (except for publishing products, music and films) placed by Mondadori regard products coming from China.
 Mondadori does not import them directly, but relies on one or more intermediaries who are responsible for factory checks and for all transport and customs operations.

 In order to protect ourselves and our customers against activities that are not in line with our principles, in our contracts/orders we specify compliance with: